Tisawesomeness/BetterPreview/README.md

 Must be installed on both client and server to work.
 Currently supports Fabric clients and Spigot servers.

+Install [ModMenu](https://modrinth.com/mod/modmenu/) on Fabric to access the config screen.

 Check the [docs](https://github.com/Tisawesomeness/BetterPreview/wiki) for a list of commands and permissions.

 **Minecraft Version:** 1.19 - 1.19.2